acurvers/code-challange/docs/README.md

 No setup required

 ### Run
-Just use the run.cmd or run.sh in the dist directory Or use: `java -jar dist\booking-coding-challenge-1.0.0-SNAPSHOT.jar server booking.yml`<br/>
+There is a /dist directory which contains all the files Just use the run.cmd or run.sh in the dist directory Or use: `java -jar dist\booking-coding-challenge-1.0.0-SNAPSHOT.jar server booking.yml`<br/>
 Should now be running on `https://localhost:8943` (SSH) <br/>